johnpeart/johnpeart.github.io/src/posts/blogpost/2011-04-08-are-majoritarian-or-proportional-electoral-systems-better.md

   - government
 ---

-> This essay was written as a formative part of my undergraduate studies at the London School of Economics.
+> This essay was written as a formative part of my undergraduate studies at the *London School of Economics*.

 Electoral systems – the set of rules that regulate competition between parties and/or candidates during elections, that decide how vote shares map to seats in parliament and indeed, how the electorate express their preferences – have traditionally fallen into two categories; majoritarian – which include Single Member Plurality (or ‘First-Past-The-Post’), the Two-Round System and Alternative Vote – or proportional – like open or closed-list PR and the Single Transferable Vote[^1].